 |Work Holiday Pass (under Work and Holiday Visa Program)||This visa is for Australian students in the age group of 25 – 30 who’d like to work and holiday in Singapore for no longer than a period of 6 months.|

 To obtain a Singapore Student Visa, candidates need to submit the processing fee as well as the issuance fee which is as follows:

-Issuance Fee: S$60 [3258 INR roughly] (required to be paid by the applicant once they complete the formality at the issuance of visa at ICA)
+- Issuance Fee: S$60 [3258 INR roughly] (required to be paid by the applicant once they complete the formality at the issuance of a visa at ICA)

 Step-by-Step Guide to Get a Singapore Student Visa